Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 Overall Thoughts About Our Trek

-It’s difficult for us to say if you should book a trek in Sapa because it seems like travelers have varied experiences.
-That being said, we enjoyed our trek and it’s a memory we always talk about.
-So if this is something you want to do, we think it’s important you manage your expectations before setting out to hike.
+It’s difficult for us to say if you should book a trek in Sapa because travelers have varied experiences.
+That said, we enjoyed our trek and it’s a memory we always talk about.
+If this is something you want to do, we think it’s important you manage your expectations before setting out to hike.

 Here’s what we liked: